Increase 3 times your chances of landing an offer Register ×

 In practice, structuring a problem with our method means drawing up either an issue tree or an hypothesis tree, depending on how you are trying to address the problem.

-These trees break down the overall problem into a set of smaller problems that you can then solve individually.
+Issue trees break down the overall problem into a set of smaller problems that you can then solve individually.
 Representing this on a diagram also makes it easy for both you and your interviewer to keep track of your analysis.

 To see how this is done, let’s look at the issue tree below breaking down the revenues of an airline: